← Essays

 What Niklas Luhmann actually did

 Modern PKM lost this.
-The second brain became a hermetically sealed personal asset.
-You fill it, you use it, but it doesn't talk to anyone else's.
+The second brain became a hermetically sealed personal asset; you fill it, you use it, but it does not talk to anyone else's.

 The social layer that was never built

-This is the social layer the second brain was always missing.
-Not a way to manage more information.
-A way to make your intellectual self visible enough that the right people can recognize themselves in it.
+This is the social layer the second brain was always missing: not a way to manage more information, but a way to make your intellectual self visible enough that the right people can recognise something of themselves in it.

 Your notes already contain your fingerprint.